Donald Trump 2020 presidential campaign: April–June 2019

 In April, Trump visited the border at Calexico, California, before attending campaign events in Los Angeles and Las Vegas.

 On April 10, Trump has had a video removed from Twitter because it used Hans Zimmer's track Why Do We Fall? from The Dark Knight Rises without requesting copyright from Warner Bros Pictures.
 Trump may also have referred to the Batman universe in his campaign.

+On April 15, 2019, former Republican Massachusetts governor Bill Weld announced that he will challenge Trump for the 2020 Republican nomination for president.

 The New York Times reported in June 2019 that after Trump had been briefed on internal polling showing he was trailing Joe Biden in several key states, he instructed aides to deny it and to publicly state that other data showed him doing well.
 The next day, Trump tweeted, "The Fake (Corrupt) News Media said they leaked into polling done by my campaign ...
 They reported Fake numbers that they made up and don't even exist," later telling reporters, "we are winning in every single state that we polled."
 Public polls at the time showed Trump trailing in key states such as Texas, Michigan and Pennsylvania.
 Days later, the Trump campaign severed ties with some of its internal pollsters.
 Trump also said that "something weird" is happening at Fox News after their poll also showed him losing to several Democratic candidates.